Evidence & safety

 Section 2

-For "What to know about AI-supported focus suggestions before changing a face yoga routine", the topic is useful only if it changes what someone does next.
-During an iPhone reminder flow where the app should reduce decision fatigue, "What to know about AI-supported focus suggestions before changing a face yoga routine" has one practical test: whether anything changes in behavior.
-A useful answer for "What to know about AI-supported focus suggestions before changing a face yoga routine" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "What to know about AI-supported focus.
+For "Routine change check: AI supported focus suggestions", the topic is useful only if it changes what someone does next.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Routine change check: AI supported focus suggestions" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine change check: AI supported focus suggestions" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Routine change check: AI supported focus suggestions": keep the next session simple enough to do when energy is low.
+Then ask whether beginner-friendly routine.

 Section 3